 SEWA is committed to serving historically underserved King County BIPOC communities who are furthest from opportunity through its different programs that include Basic Needs Resources for Children and Families, Work Force Development, Environmental Sustainability, Youth Development, and Social Programs for Seniors.
 SEWA partners with a wide range of dedicated and expert community partners such as City of Seattle Environmental Justice Fund, Port of Seattle, South King County Community Impact Fund (Environmental Grants Program and Economic Recovery Fund), King County DCHS, Public Health Seattle & King County, HealthierHere, Airport Jobs – Airport University, and other BIPOC led community-based organizations.

-Through these partnerships, SEWA has provided crucial rental assistance, distributed basic needs resources for children and families, provided linguistically appropriate education to improve COVID-19 health literacy, distributed COVID-19 protection supplies for underserved communists and faith-based organizations, as well as introduced culturally relevant awareness that advances environmental justice in South Seattle’s low-income and disadvantaged neighborhoods.
+Through these partnerships, SEWA has provided crucial rental assistance, distributed basic needs resources for children and families, provided linguistically appropriate education to improve COVID-19 health literacy, distributed COVID-19 protection supplies for underserved communities and faith-based organizations, as well as introduced culturally relevant awareness that advances environmental justice in South Seattle’s low-income and disadvantaged neighborhoods.

 In its Environmental Sustainability Program area, SEWA works with the City of Seattle Environmental Justice Fund to raise awareness about environmental justice issues affecting the East African and other BIPOC communities in South Seattle through outreach activities.
 The project included the issue of indoor/outdoor air quality, health impacts, and sought to identify community priority areas within the environmental justice movement.